Business line of credit: what it is and how it works

 Key takeaways

-- Apply for a business line of credit before you need it, as lenders offer better terms when your business shows strong financial health and you have time to compare options.
+- Apply for a business line of credit before you need it, as lenders offer better rates and terms when your business is in strong financial health rather than under pressure.

 How does a line of credit work?

-A business line of credit is a flexible financing tool that gives your business access to funds up to a set limit.
+A business line of credit gives your business access to funds up to a set limit, which you can draw from whenever you need.
 You only pay interest on what you withdraw, not the total available amount.

 Example of a line of credit

-You then need $5,000 for new shop fittings.
-You can withdraw that before you have paid back the $10,000.
-The lender charges interest only on the amount you have borrowed.
+Later, you need $5,000 for new shop fittings.
+You can withdraw that amount before repaying the first $10,000.
+The lender charges interest only on what you've borrowed, which is now $15,000.

 Interest rates and fees

-Interest rates on a business line of credit can be variable, meaning they can change over time.
-The rate you get often depends on your business's financial health and whether the credit is secured.
+Interest rates on a business line of credit are typically variable, meaning they can change over time.
+The rate you receive depends on your business's financial health and whether the credit is secured or unsecured.

 Credit limits and borrowing amounts

-As your business grows and your financial situation improves, you may be able to ask your lender for a higher credit limit to support your expansion.
+As your business grows and your financial situation improves, you can ask your lender to increase your credit limit.

 Line of credit vs term loan

+A term loan and a line of credit serve different purposes.
 Term loans provide a lump sum with fixed repayments over a set period.
-Lines of credit offer flexible access to funds as needed.
+Lines of credit offer flexible, ongoing access to funds as needed.

 Choose a term loan for: